Skip to main content

 Sumitomo Mitsui Banking5

-The single largest action involved Alton Steel at its Cut St Alton facility, reporting 253 affected workers.
+The largest notice was filed by Alton Steel at its Cut St Alton facility, reporting 253 affected workers.
 Amazonfresh followed with 220 workers.

 Trend & Outlook